MyMQL/SCP-372/README.md

   spawn_chance: 30 # Percent chance for SCP-372 to spawn
   enable_cassie_on_escape: true # Enable or disable CASSIE escape announcements
   cassie_message_on_escape: "SCP 3 7 2 has successfully escaped" # CASSIE announcement for SCP-372 escape
+  enable_cassie_on_spawn: true # Enable or disable CASSIE spawn announcements
+  cassie_message_on_spawn: "SCP 3 7 2 has breached containment" # CASSIE announcement for SCP-372 spawn
 ```

 ### 🛠️ **Installation**